 90,000 charging terminals by 2030.

-"To meet all these challenges," continues Ovarith Troeung, "we've chosen to be agnostic when it comes to the type of technology and energy source: we're convinced that the answer lies in combining them and in the complementarity of clean fuels, based on customers' needs and the local context.
-We are therefore present in electric mobility, as well as in NGV, bio-NGV and hydrogen, in a two-fold capacity, as operators of infrastructures and suppliers of these clean fuels!"
+At ENGIE, we're convinced that the answer lies in combining them and in the complementarity of clean fuels, based on customers' needs and the local context.
+We are therefore present in electric mobility, as well as in NGV, bio-NGV and hydrogen, in a two-fold capacity, as operators of infrastructures and suppliers of these clean fuels!

 The long-term goal is to rely on compressed green hydrogen, which will offer a range of 400 km, and then on liquid hydrogen for long-distance travel.